Birkenhead: 19th century

 In 1833 an act was passed to introduce street paving, lighting and other improvements in the town.
 These included establishing a market and regulating the police force.

+In the mid-19th century, Irish refugees fleeing the potato famine settled in large numbers in Birkenhead.
+Sectarian tensions between the Catholic Irish and local Protestant populations led to the Garibaldi riots of 1862.

 The Mersey Railway tunnel opened in 1886, providing direct railway access to Liverpool.